umcu7tcoillab/Driverboard/README.md

 ## Download
-Gerber and BOM production files for the lastest _field tested_ version of the PCB can be found in the 'Releases' page, or by following [this link](https://github.com/umcu7tcoillab/Driverboard/releases/latest).
+Gerber and BOM production files for the latest _field tested_ version of the PCB can be found in the 'Releases' page, or by following [this link](https://github.com/umcu7tcoillab/Driverboard/releases/latest).
 You can also make your own production files by downloading the Kicad project and generating them, but these are not guaranteed to have been field tested.